karimm-ai/NiceShot_AI/README.md

 ### **Model Description**

 YOLOv8n by [Ultralytics](https://github.com/ultralytics/ultralytics).
-Fine-tuned on custom collected & annotated dataset of gameplay video under CC license.
+Fine-tuned on custom collected & annotated dataset of gameplay videos under CC license.

 ---

 ### **Tool Features**

-- **Robust to Scalability**: Uses configurable variables enabling it to adapt to different game models and events without massive changes. (still to be tested)
+- **Robust to Scalability**: Uses configurable variables enabling it to adapt to different game models and events without massive changes.
+(In testing)
 - **Accurate Event Confirmation**: Using EasyOCR to prevent counting events occurring in special game scenes (ex.KILLCAMS and SPECTATING).
 - **Special Events Detection**: (Ex.
 Kill Streaks occurring from the combination of multiple consecutive kills within a time threshold).
 - **Events Timestamping & CSV Output**: Timestamps detected events and dumps into a CSV file with 2 columns [Timestamp, Event] for further gameplay data analysis and inspections.